The September Society

-The September Society, by Charles Finch, is the mystery set in Oxford and London, England in autumn 1866, during the Victorian era.
+The September Society, by Charles Finch, is a mystery set in Oxford and London, England in the autumn of 1866, during the Victorian era.
 It is the second novel in a series featuring gentleman and amateur detective Charles Lenox, and the first of two books Finch has written about Oxford, along with The Last Enchantments.

 Plot summary

 A student at Lincoln College at the University of Oxford goes missing.
 His mother engages Charles Lenox to solve the mystery of his disappearance.
 Lenox, himself a graduate of Oxford, revisits his alma mater to piece together the clues in this kidnapping case which, upon the discovery of a body, becomes a murder investigation.
 Eventually the trail leads Lenox back to London and the headquarters of a mysterious society.

 Lenox’s evolving friendship and potential romance with his childhood friend and next-door neighbor Lady Jane is a central subplot.
 Additionally, the book introduces Lord John Dallington, a young wastrel aristocrat, as Lenox’s apprentice.